aramis-lab/clinicadl/docs/Train/Share.md

 ### Description

-This commnandline will download a new repository from Hugging face.
+This commandline will download a new repository from Hugging face.

 ### Running the task